soluble-io/soluble-mediatools/docs/install-ffmpeg.md

 ### Linux

 > Most distributions offers ffmpeg in their repositories.
+If you're not happy with
+> their version, use a static build instead.

 #### Distribution based